Osiris-Team/A/README.md

 open a terminal in that folder and execute `./a/a` or `.\a\a.exe` if you are on Windows.**

+If you are unsure how to pronouce A, there are two good tutorials [here](https://www.youtube.com/watch?v=yBLdQ1a4-JI) and [here](https://www.youtube.com/watch?v=pwTzHbIXSlI).

 ### Pros
 - Object-oriented code without performance loss.
 - Simple and easy to learn syntax.